zyonzarhaf/book_notes/functional_programming/the_recursive_book_of_recursion.md

 ### Exponential Calculation Example

-Finally, here’s an example where recursion proves far more efficient by cutting down problem size in half with each recursive call:
+Finally, here’s an example where recursion proves far more efficient by cutting down the problem size in half with each recursive call:

 ```python